Stocks gain ground, Twitter soars on news of Musk stake

+The gains, which gained momentum after a wobbly bout of morning trading, follows three straight weekly gains for the benchmark S&P 500.

-There were more stocks losing ground than making gains within the benchmark S&P 500, but big technology and communications stocks did the heavy lifting to offset losses elsewhere.
+Big technology and communications stocks did the heavy lifting, offsetting losses elsewhere.
 Tech companies, with their pricey stock values, tend to have more weight in pushing the market up or down.

-Twitter surged 26.8% after the company disclosed that Tesla's Elon Musk had taken a 9.2% stake in the social media platform.
+Twitter surged 27.6% for the biggest gain in the S&P 500 after the company disclosed that Tesla's Elon Musk had taken a 9.2% stake in the social media platform.
 In recent weeks Musk has publicly questioned the company's commitment to free speech.
 The gains were a key factor in lifting the broader communications sector and keeping the S&P 500 in the green.

 Investors continue to monitor the conflict in Ukraine, where Russia could face even stricter economic sanctions now that details are emerging of what appear to be deliberate killings of civilians.